unspentspace/marketing/README.md

-# Marketing
+# marketing
-Marketing Resources

-Put marketing copy, logo files, fonts and colour schemes here so everyone can use them
+This file countains our shared marketing resources, put marketing copy, logo files, fonts and colour schemes here so everyone can use them.

 ## Design Principles